alastor367/Random_Terminal_Game-Ship_Game/README.md

 # Random Terminal Game - Ship Game
-A terminal game made in Python
+A terminal game made in Python.

+_Code versions above v1 (not those exported to .exe) needs a python in the minimum version 3.6_
 ![Game](https://github.com/user-attachments/assets/a9e36248-8b8b-42bc-b333-531c2b3377ec)

 # Can be also Dowload on: